hackyguru/binded-codex-desktop/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.
+Please read our [Contributing Guide](CONTRIBUTE.md) for detailed information on how to get started.

+**Quick Start for Contributors:**
 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'feat: add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+For detailed guidelines on code style, development workflow, and testing, please see [CONTRIBUTE.md](CONTRIBUTE.md).

 ## 🔗 Links